Board of Directors

 Brianna Fox

-Board of Directors & Chicago Area Coordinator
+Executive Board Member & Chicago Area Coordinator

 Brianna began volunteering with OAW as a photographer shortly after relocating to St. Louis, Missouri, in 2021.
 With a passion for compassionate storytelling through imagery, she has spent several years honoring families by capturing their journeys.
 In 2025, Brianna joined the board as an Area Coordinator and Executive Board Member.